apierson2002/Tennis-Ball-Speed-AI-/README.md

 # Tennis-Ball-Speed-AI Model-
- Using a device with a camera, place it facing perendicular to the net and run the script to  capture the speed of a tennis ball!
+ Using a device with a camera, place it facing perendicular to the net and run the script to  capture the speed of a tennis ball in Mph!

  I wrote this program for my class AI project in college at The University of North Alabama.